Kotaro Yanagi: D-BOYS

-Musicals

 Yanagi originated the role of Ryoma Echizen in Musical: The Prince of Tennis (commonly known as Tenimyu).
-In 2003, after leaving a rehearsal for Remarkable 1st Match: Fudomine, Yanagi was involved in a car accident.
-He had extensive damage to his body and vocal cords and was in a coma for two weeks.
-As a result of the accident, Yanagi now walks with a permanent limp, his voice is forever changed, and his speech pattern is slightly slurred.

-After recovering, he continued to play his role along with the second generation Seigaku cast, which featured most of the D-BOYS members.
+After recovering from his 2003 car accident, he continued to play his role along with the second generation Seigaku cast, which featured most of the D-BOYS members.
 On March 29, 2006, Yanagi graduated from the role after his performance in Dream Live 3rd.
 Yanagi reprised his role as Echizen and reunited with the first Seigaku cast to perform in Tenimyus Dream Live 7th concert to celebrate the end of the series' first season.

 Yanagi starred in the stage play Taikan Kisetsu.
 He is currently the lead character in the drama Tadashii Ōji no Tsukurikata.

 In November 2014, Yanagi announced he was taking a long-term hiatus due his health.

+Personal life

+In 2003, after leaving a rehearsal for Remarkable 1st Match: Fudomine, Yanagi was involved in a car accident.
+The accident resulted in head trauma from subarachnoid hemorrhage and he was in a coma for three weeks.